-Many people who have little or no experience of working with people with sight loss often feel worried about saying or doing the wrong thing, so we've created a few top tips to help you answer your concerns.
+Many people who haven't interacted with anyone with sight loss before often feel worried about saying or doing the wrong thing, it's perfectly normal to feel slightly apprehensive.

 It simply means that you are wanting to be helpful and not get anything wrong.
-But sight loss doesn't need to cause any awkwardness; we are all people, we just all see things differrently.
+But sight loss doesn't need to cause any awkwardness; we are all people, we just all see things differently.
+We've created a few top tips to help you answer your concerns:

-Be aware - Not all blind and partially sighted people “look blind” (wear dark glasses, use a cane or a guide dog), so be mindful that it may not always be obvious.
+Be aware – not all blind and partially sighted people “look blind” (wear dark glasses, use a cane or a guide dog), so be mindful that it may not always be obvious.

-Introduce yourself - If you think that someone needs help, just introduce yourself – a simple: “Hi I’m Steve, is there anything I can assist you with?” can go a long way.
+Introduce yourself – if you think that someone needs help, just introduce yourself – a simple: “Hi I’m Steve, is there anything I can assist you with?” can go a long way.

-Don’t make assumptions - If someone does need help, let them tell you what they need – don’t assume they’re trying to cross the road when they’re actually wanting directions.
+Don’t make assumptions – if someone does need help, let them tell you what they need – don’t assume they’re trying to cross the road when they’re actually wanting directions.
 Just ask.

-Guiding - If someone usually requires “traditional” guiding, have an open conversation about safe alternatives.
+Guiding – if someone usually requires “traditional” guiding, have an open conversation about safe alternatives.

-Use verbal communication - Saying “Go over there” while pointing means very little to someone who can’t see where “there” is.
+Use verbal communication – saying “Go over there” while pointing means very little to someone who can’t see where “there” is.
 Try and be specific, for example “Your glass is at 2 o’clock”, or “The card machine is above your right hand”.

 Social distancing – people living with sight loss will find it difficult to maintain social distancing, so keep this in mind when you’re interacting with them.